 Meghan Torno Pride:

-Dancers, while you are attending a performance, competition or any event outside of class, please wear your MT track jacket with black MT shorts/skort/pants throughout the weekend.
+Dancers, while you are attending a competition or any event outside of class, please wear your MT track jacket with black MT shorts/skort/pants throughout the weekend.
 During a feis or major competition, be sure to wear your MT feiswear (black MT tank and black MT shorts/skort/pants) and track jacket.
-On your scheduled practice day, please wear your 2019 MT Oireachtas shirt.
+On your scheduled Oireachtas practice day, please wear your MT Oireachtas shirt or jacket.
 Parents, please show your school spirit as well as your support for our dancers, and sport your MT gear as well!
 I’d love for you to show your MT Pride all weekend long!

 Providing the Look:

 While the dancing is the most important part of a competition, the appearance of the dancer is also extremely critical!!
 We want every dancer to feel their best, and a polished look will help dancers to stand out on stage, and will give them the confidence they need to shine.
 We want to be sure that each dancer has the perfect look, so it’s important to reapply make-up and ‘touch up’ hair between rounds and before Awards.

 Dancers’ feet should look neat and tidy.
 Make sure your dancer doesn’t have long straps hanging over the buckling of hard shoes; if the straps are too long, please remember to trim these straps so that they are not sticking out or flapping.
 Polish both pairs of shoes.
 There should be no holes in the soft shoes.
 Make sure the laces in both pairs of shoes are in good condition and tucked in prior to dancing.
 And….remember to wear a brand new pair of poodle socks, which are available to purchase athrough Jen Meister (Reel Eire) or at the competition!